openapi4j/openapi4j/openapi-schema-validator/README.md

 That said, there's options to enrich to current definitions with the `ValidationContext` object :
 * ADDITIONAL_PROPS_RESTRICT : By default, Schema Object can have additional properties.
 This option let's you invert the behaviour.
-* You can override keywords' and add your own validators!
+* You can override keywords and add your own validators.
 More on this with [extensions](#extensions).

 Credits to [JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) where the majority of tests are coming from.